alanjones2/uk-historical-weather/README.md

 - Tmean: mean monthly temperature in ºC

 This data is distributed in accordance with [UK Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) and may be used under the same conditions.

+_Note: the software in this repo is for educational purposes, only.
+It should not be considered suitable for production code._